This article was published on June 29, 2020, and last updated on July 16, 2020.

 For those who live in federally backed rental units or whose mortgages are funded by the federal government, evictions and foreclosures are halted through July 28, per the CARES Act.
 It’s estimated that about 30% of the rental properties in the country are federally backed; to find out if your building is one of them, Fannie Mae and Freddie Mac have lookup tools available online.

 In New York, Gov. Cuomo signed legislation on June 17 that will put $100 million into a voucher program designed to provide rental assistance to people who pay more than 30% of their income in rent, make less than 80% of their area’s median income ($60,000 in NYC, according to Census data), and have lost income between April 1 and July 31.
-The state has not yet provided any guidance on how renters will be able to apply for these vouchers.
-We’ll keep members updated when they do.
+Applications to the program opened July 16 and will be open for two weeks.

 New Jersey has instituted a similar program, providing up to six months of rent funding for households whose household income is at or below a set limit for their county, pay 30% or more of their income in rent, and have experienced a loss of income since the beginning of the pandemic.
-Enrollment for this program will be open July 6-10; find your county’s income cap and submit your application here.
+Enrollment for this program is open through July 17; find your county’s income cap and submit your application here.

 Illinois, meanwhile, just passed its own major relief bill, which includes $396 million to provide rent funding and mortgage relief for homeowners.
 To qualify for a $5,000 rent stipend, renters must make 50% or less of AMI and be able to prove they have suffered economic hardship as a result of the pandemic.
 The program is expected to open in August.
 Evictions are also halted statewide until July 31.